Failed state: Criticisms of the concept

 Call suggests that, instead of branding countries as failed states, they could be categorized in more relevant, understandable terms.
 For example, a "collapsed state" would refer to a country where the state apparatus completely falls apart and ceases to exist for a couple of months.
 This would only apply to a country where absolutely no basic functions of the state were working, and non-state actors were carrying out such tasks.
-A "weak state" could be used for states whereby informal institutions carry out more of the public services and channeling of goods than formal state institutions.
+A "weak state" could be used for states where informal institutions carry out more of the public services and channeling of goods than formal state institutions.
 A "war-torn" state might not be functioning because of conflict, but this does not necessarily imply it is a collapsed state.
 Rotberg argued that all failed states are experiencing some form of armed conflict.
-However, the challenges to the state can be very different depending on the type of armed conflict, and whether it encompasses the country as a whole and large territories, or is specifically focused around one regional area.
+However, the challenges to the state can be very different depending on the type of armed conflict, whether it encompasses the country as a whole and large territories, or is specifically focused on one regional area.
 Another type of state that has been traditionally put under the umbrella term "failed state" could be an "authoritarian state".
-While authoritarian leaders might come to power by violent means, they may ward off opposition once in power and as such ensure there is little violence within their regime.
+While authoritarian leaders might come to power by violent means, they may ward off opposition once in power and, as such, ensure there is little violence within their regime.
 Call argues that the circumstances and challenges facing state-building in such regimes are very different from those posed in a state in civil war.
 These four alternative definitions highlight the many different circumstances that can lead a state to be categorized under the umbrella term of "failed state", and the danger of adopting prescriptive one-size-fits-all policy approaches to very different situations.
 As a result of these taxonomical difficulties, Wynand Greffrath has posited a nuanced approach to "state dysfunction" as a form of political decay, which emphasizes qualitative theoretical analysis.